Kara no Shōjo

 Kara no Shōjo (殻ノ少女) is an adult visual novel/adventure game video game by Innocent Grey for Windows.
 It was released in Japan on July 4, 2008, and by MangaGamer (with the assistance of the TLWiki) for English-speaking markets on June 29, 2011.
+An HD remastered version of the game was announced by Shiravune on May 21, 2023, set to feature new English and Chinese translations handled by a completely new team.
+It was released under the title The Shell Part I: Inferno the same year.

+Two sequels were later released.
+For the Shiravune releases, they were re-titled as The Shell Part II: Purgatorio and The Shell Part III: Paradiso.

 Gameplay

 Kara no Shōjo's gameplay primarily revolves around reading dialogue with other characters and making choices that affect the outcome of the game.

 At certain points in the game the player character, Reiji, is tasked with investigating crime scenes.
 During these investigation sequences, the player must examine these scenes to uncover evidence and depending on the evidence found, the course of the game can change.
-After collecting evidence, the player must put it together during inference sequences, in which Reiji must find the best answer from the clues obtained before.
-However, it is possible to fail an inference sequence by missing a given piece of evidence during a prior investigation; this in turn affects the game's ending.
+After collecting evidence, the player must put it together during inference sequences, in which Reiji must find the best answer from the clues obtained before and answer questions about the case.
+It is possible, however, to fail an inference sequence by missing a given piece of evidence during a prior investigation; this in turn affects the game's ending.

 The game also features a travel system, through which the player can traverse between different locations in Tokyo.
 The player can only use this a limited number of times per day, and only on certain days.